Pgorner/Inception/README.md

     setup: https://www.cs.jhu.edu/~joanne/virtualBox.html
    Things to note:
         - needs 2 CPU in VBox to run otherwise kernel panic
+        - had 10gb at first - said was not enough space during run - changed to 25gb
         - would go to -settings->general->advanced and enable at least Shared Clipboard (Bidirectional) or its a pain to do this

     If it aint working follow instructions in the link above.

    Download and install docker
+     - sudo apt-get upgrade
      - sudo apt-get update
-     - sudo apt-get docker.io
+     {- sudo apt-get docker.io}
-     - sudo apt-get docker-compose
+     - sudo apt install docker-compose
+   Install make
+     - sudo apt install make
    Download git
      - sudo apt-get install git-all
+   SSH
+      -sudo apt install ssh
    I prefer to code locally to some extent then push, clone in VM and then keep working there

+   if VM is redone and Key is not accepted anymore run this on host machine:
+      sed -i '' '6d' ~/.ssh/known_hosts

 4. MAKEFILE WHATS NEEDED(OR I THINK IS NEEDED):

 Targets:
 all: This target is the default one that gets executed when you simply run make.
-It ensures that Docker is running (check-docker), checks for the existence of the .env file ($(ENV_FILE)), creates necessary data directories ($(DATA)), and starts the project (up).
+It checks for the existence of the .env file ($(ENV_FILE)), creates necessary data directories ($(DATA)), and starts the project (up).
 It's convenient for developers because they can initiate the entire project setup with a single command.

 up: This target uses Docker Compose to launch the services defined in ./srcs/docker-compose.yml.
 It reads environment variables from the .env file specified in ENV_FILE.
 This is crucial for starting the project in the correct configuration and environment.